Sarajevo to/from Dubrovnik (Split/Kotor) 2day Transfer Tour via Mostar and Herzegovina

 In the early 1950s, Josip Broz Tito, the late leader of the former Yugoslavia, ordered the building of a secret bunker that would safeguard the country’s ruling class in case of a nuclear attack.

-Located 900 feet (270 m) underground, town of Konjic, the 26-year project was only completed in 1979, the year before Tito died, and it was built at a cost equivalent to just under £3 billion ($4.6 billion).
+Located 900 feet (270 m) underground in Konjic, the 26-year project was only completed in 1979, the year before Tito died, and it was built at a cost equivalent to just under £3 billion ($4.6 billion).

 Titos Buner in Konjic - Bosnia and Herzegovina

-Jablanica – Battle on Neretva story: Ride continues by passing large, dammed but very beautiful Jablaničko lake, with short stop at Jablanica where we learn WW2 story of “Neretva Battle” and “sniff” into the way how our greatest delicacy, famous roasted lamb on the spit is made.
+Jablanica – Battle on Neretva story: Ride continues by passing the large, dammed but gorgeous Jablaničko lake, with a short stop at Jablanica where we learn the WW2 story of “Neretva Battle” and “sniff” into the way how our most extraordinary delicacy, famous roasted lamb on the spit is made.

-Views of Jablaničko lake and regions of Prenj mountain are simply breathtaking and will make you wanna stop and breathe those in.
+Views of Jablaničko Lake and regions of Prenj mountain are breathtaking and will make you want to stop and breathe those in.

 Jablanica bridge destroyed during the WW2 famous Neretva battle

-Blagaj Dervish House & Buna River Spring: Blagaj town is home to Buna river spring – Europe’s most beautiful, most powerful, clean and drinkable karst river spring, settled beneath a few hundred meters high rock.
-Water comes out of a quite large but stunningly deep cave, which springs an amazing 43 cubic meters of water per second.
+Blagaj Dervish House & Buna River Spring: Blagaj town is home to Buna River Spring – Europe’s most beautiful, most powerful, clean, and drinkable karst river spring, settled beneath a few hundred meters high rock.
+Water from a relatively large but stunningly deep cave springs a fantastic 43 cubic meters per second.
 Can you imagine this?

 Just next to the spring, under the rock, is home to Blagaj Tekke – Dervish house, dating most likely pre or early Ottoman era from the early 16th century, as a unique sacral-residential example of Islamic architecture in Bosnia and Herzegovina.

-Visiting this complex and learning more about Dervish life in Herzegovina as important part of our history is, MUST DO.
-For Muslim travelers “Tekija” is place where prayers are hosted 5 times a day and can be attended if wanted.
+Visiting this complex and learning more about Dervish life in Herzegovina as an essential part of our history is a MUST DO.
+For Muslim travelers, “Tekija” is where prayers are hosted five times a day and can be attended if wanted.

 Blagaj River Spring and Dervish House

 Lunch:Later, after visiting “Blagajska Tekija” and “Izvor rijeke Bune” before we continue our ride to Dubrovnik, it is time for lunch.
-Due to famousness and cleanliness of Buna river the most important thing to taste in Blagaj today, is local trout.
-Lunch is not included in the tour price, so plan to spend 8/10 EUR per person for great lunch.
-As mentioned earlier, depending on the tour pace, alternatively lunch can be planned at Jablanica (Stop 3) where you get to taste famous Bosnian roasted lamb.
+Due to the famousness and cleanliness of the Buna River, the most important thing to taste in Blagaj today is local trout.
+Lunch is not included in the tour price, so spend 10/12 EUR per person for a great lunch.
+As mentioned earlier, depending on the tour pace, alternatively, lunch can be planned at Jablanica (Stop 3), where you get to taste famous Bosnian roasted lamb.

-That is why we don’t leave the place before we offer our guests to try locally prepared trout on “Blagaj Way”, enjoying the amazing scenery of Buna river spring and Dervish house next to it.
-Vegetarians don’t worry, we have solutions for you as well 🙂
+That is why we don’t leave the place before we offer our guests the opportunity to try locally prepared trout on “Blagaj Way,” enjoying the fantastic scenery of Buna River Spring and Dervish House next to it.
+Vegetarians, don’t worry; we have solutions for you as well 🙂

-Mostar:As soon as we arrive to Mostar we’ll do our hotel check-in and start our 2 hour walking tour which will cover most important sites and locations in Mostar.
+Mostar:As soon as we arrive in Mostar, we’ll do our hotel check-in and start our 2-hour walking tour, which will cover the most important sites and locations in Mostar.

-Our focus will Mostar’s Old Bridge, Old Bazaar and Old Town, but offer stories of Mostar’s uniqueness, in regard to historical and cultural diversity.
+Our focus will be Mostar’s Old Bridge, Old Bazaar, and Old Town, but we offer stories of Mostar’s uniqueness regarding historical and cultural diversity.

-Story of Mostar will be about the Bridge, it’s rise and fall, and how it had risen again.
-You will learn about Siege of Mostar, about why it is called Mostar, about “Mostarians”.
+The story of Mostar will be about the Bridge, its rise and fall, and how it rose again.
+You will learn about the Siege of Mostar, why it is called Mostar, and about “Mostarians.”
 We recreate Mostar for you and with you.

 Mostar Old Bridge in Herzegovina